• Updated on 2 Dec, 2025 by Souvik Podder

 CLAT UG Exam Pattern 2026

 The CLAT UG 2026 will be conducted in offline mode.
 It will have 120 multiple-choice questions from five sections.
 Each question carries 1 mark, and there will be negative marking for wrong answers.
 The exam duration is 2 hours.
-The CLAT 2026 exam will be held in English language only.
+The CLAT 2026 exam will be held in English only.
 Check out the table below for CLAT UG Exam Pattern 2026.

 Particulars | Details |